Applied-Genomics-UTD/docs/src/content/docs/course/week_07/assignment.md

 Feel free to use [igv-notebook](https://github.com/igvteam/igv-notebook), the [IGV web app](https://igv.org/app/), or the [IGV desktop application](https://igv.org/doc/desktop)! [igv-reports](https://github.com/igvteam/igv-reports) will also work!

-You may write a bash script, Jupyter Notebook, Snakemake or a combination of all three.
+You may write a bash script, Jupyter Notebook, Snakemake, Galaxy or a combination of all of them.
 Just document how to reproduce your analysis!

 ## Useful Docs